 Raman analyses

 Raman spectra were acquired using a WiTec Alpha 300R Raman spectrometer at the Department of Earth and Planetary Science at the University of California, Berkeley.
-The relationship between CO2 density and spectral features was determined from a gas calibration cell following the methods of ref(DeVitre and Wieser, 2023).
-All spectra were acquired at 37 ℃.
+The relationship between CO2 density and spectral features was determined from a gas calibration cell following the methods of DeVitre and Wieser, (2024).
+All spectra were acquired from samples heated to 37 ℃.
 Spectra were processed and corrected for drift using the Python tool DiadFit v0.0.73.
 We report ratios of SO2 to CO2 peak areas and calculate approximate mol % SO2 using the equations of ref(Burke, 2001), implemented in DiadFit.
 All measured FI had SO2 mol % <10, we filtered the final dataset for SO2 mol % <5 (Fig. 2d), to ensure use of the pure CO2 EOS was valid.
 No fluid inclusions contained carbonate peaks.
 We calculated densities from the Raman-measured separation of the Fermi diad using the appropriate calibrated density equations for our instrument in DiadFit(Wieser and DeVitre, 2023).
-For the final dataset (Day 4), we took a mean of duplicate analyses, and calculated pressures using the EOS of ref(Span and Wagner, 1996) using an entrapment temperature estimated from the Fo content(DeVitre and Wieser, 2023).
+For the final dataset (Day 4), we took a mean of duplicate analyses, and calculated pressures using the EOS of Span and Wagner, (1996) using an entrapment temperature estimated from the Fo content close to the FI (DeVitre and Wieser, 2023).
 Entrapment depths in Fig. 2d were calculated using a constant crustal density of 2300 kg/m3 and a normally distributed 1σ error of 100 kg/m3.
 Error in the CO2 density for each FI was determined from the error in each peak fit, the Ne line drift correction model, and the densimeter (Wieser and DeVitre, 2023).
 We used a 40℃ error for temperature (DeVitre and Wieser, 2023).
 We propagated these three sources of uncertainty in FI depths using MonteCarlo simulations implemented in DiadFit.
 In total we analyzed 62 FI hosted in 31 olivine crystals.
 Our workflow is detailed in Fig. 1.
 Pictures of each FI and host crystal are available in the repository linked at the beginning (Image Compilation).
-We note here that the initial data reported for Days 1 and 2 did not account for repeated analyses (1 repeated FI in Day 1 and 6 in Day 2; we took a mean of repetitions on Day 4), pressures were calculated using an estimated entrapment temperature of 1150˚C (Wieser et al., 2021; DeVitre and Wieser, 2023), and depth was calculated using the crustal density model in ref(Lerner et al., 2021).
+We note here that the initial data reported for Days 1 and 2 did not account for repeated analyses (1 repeated FI in Day 1 and 6 in Day 2; we took a mean of repetitions on Day 4), pressures were calculated using an estimated entrapment temperature of 1150˚C (Wieser et al., 2021; DeVitre and Wieser, 2023), and depth was calculated using the crustal density model in Lerner et al., (2021).

 Epoxy mount making and polishing